Zhang Zuo: Reign

 Zhang Zuo's rule, according to traditional accounts, was one filled with debauchery, cruelty, and extravagance.
-He was said to not only had an affair with Princess Dowager Ma, but committed incest with all of Zhang Chonghua's daughters.
+He was said to not only have had an affair with Princess Dowager Ma, but committed incest with all of Zhang Chonghua's daughters.
 He became apprehensive of his general Zhang Guan (張瓘), so he sent Zhang Guan on an expedition, but sent another army to ambush him.
 The news leaked, however, and Zhang Guan turned his army against the capital Guzang (姑臧, in modern Wuwei, Gansu).
 He declared that Zhang Zuo should be deposed and Zhang Yaoling should be restored.
 He was soon joined by another major general, Song Hun (宋混).
 In response, Zhang Zuo had his young nephew put to death by beating.

 That action could not save him, however, as Zhang Guan and Song continued their advances on the capital.
 Zhang Zuo ordered that Zhang Guan's brother Zhang Ju (張琚) and son Zhang Song (張嵩) be arrested and executed, but instead Zhang Ju and Zhang Son started an uprising within Guzang and opened the city gates to welcome in Song's forces.
-Zhang Zuo's former coconspirators Zhao Zhang and Wei Qi became apprehensive and forced Princess Dowager Ma to declare Zhang Chonghua's younger son Zhang Xuanjing as the new ruler.
+Zhang Zuo's former co-conspirators Zhao Zhang (赵长) and Wei Qi (尉缉) became apprehensive and forced Princess Dowager Ma to declare Zhang Chonghua's younger son Zhang Xuanjing as the new ruler.
 Guards still loyal to Zhang Zuo killed Zhao and Wei, but soon fell apart in the confusion, and Zhang Zuo was killed.
+(Note: The Spring and Autumn Annals of the Sixteen Kingdoms recorded that Zhang Zhuo was wounded by Zhao Zhang and then killed by a cook, Xu Li.)
 Song cut off his head and put his two sons to death.